 The Emergency Service Unit is an informal division within the Point Boro Emergency Medical Service that provides specialized rescue services.
-The Emergency Services Unit is under the command of ESU Lieutenant Andrew J. Christensen with support from the ESU Foreman.
+The Emergency Services Unit is under the command of Lieutenant Thomas R. Alexander with support from the ESU Foreman.
 The squad has provided rescue services in various forms since its inception, however, in 2013 the title of Emergency Service Unit was born, and more focused and specialized training became a goal.

 Rescue Specialties and Training

 The Emergency Service Unit provides vehicle and transportation extrication and rescue as well as operates as a part of the Point Pleasant Fire Department Water Rescue Unit/Dive Team.
-In 2016 ESU became a member of the Brick Township Technical Rescue Team and responds with them for all calls for service anywhere in the county.
 ESU handles or assists in the following types of rescues.